 IOSS makes the life of a non-EU seller easier.
 They can declare and pay VAT on the import of all goods to the European Union covered by the special scheme in one Member State, instead of paying VAT at the time of import in each Member State.

 IOSS also makes consumer life easier.
 If the seller has joined the IOSS special scheme, the buyer does not have to submit any customs forms and pay VAT upon arrival of the goods to the European Union.
 E-stores can charge correct VAT amount on the check out instead of customer submitting a customs form.

 OSS makes the life of every Estonian company whose services or products are sold across the European Union easier.
 It is no longer necessary to register for VAT in each Member State.
 After joining OSS, VAT is settled quarterly through the Estonian tax office and the tax money reaches consumer’s authorities through Estonian tax office.
 For this, you always need to calculate and charge correct VAT applicable in buyer’s country.

 OSS also makes it easier for manufacturers to cooperate with sellers from non-EU countries.
 It can be used by an EU e-shop that sells the goods of a non-EU company, which have been produced in cooperation with a manufacturer located in Estonia and this seller does not have a permanent establishment in any Member State.

 The special OSS regime can also be used for services related to property or a specific venue, such as construction, cultural and sporting events, etc.

 All in all, with OSS and IOSS, as with any new thing – it’s better, but at first you want to get used to it.
 And it is better if someone first guides, encourages, or even connects the dots for you.
-So, if you need to apply for OSS or IOSS or have any questions, feel free to contact our accounting partner Grow.
+So, if you need to apply for OSS or IOSS or have any questions, feel free to contact our accounting team.
 They will help you get the best out of it.